dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 It turns out that gamers have been doing something similar for a long time, as streaming games to large audiences is a big enough market for Amazon to spend close to a billion dollars on Twitch.
 There was a large selection of software available for doing this.
 Some software was heavily tailored to game streaming and some was more general purpose.

 Open Broadcast System, or OBS for short seemed to be the best option for my use cases.
-Although the software is very powerful, it&#39;s not particularly oblivious what to do.
+Although the software is very powerful, it&#39;s not particularly obivious what to do.

 **Looking for a change of scene**